 Improvements for the entire animal welfare legislation and for all animals

 Not only chick culling will be stopped in the foreseeable future.
 The sentence »No one may inflict pain, suffering or damage on an animal without good reason« (Section 1 Animal Protection Act) now has a significantly higher weight than before the ruling.

 Previously, courts usually did not interpret the »good reason« in the interests of the animals.
 The animal industry also routinely states that improvements could not be made for cost reasons.
 Now, we have a ruling of the court of last resort which requires a stricter interpretation, which is de facto binding for the other courts, because otherwise their rulings will be overturned.
-The Federal Administrative Court states that »a balance must be ensured between animal welfare and human interests«.
+The Federal Administrative Court states that economic interests will not be accepted as a »good reason« in accordance with Article 1 of the Animal Welfare Act simply because they are economically plausible.
 This ends the one-sided interpretation in favor of the animal industry.

 The protection of life

 Animal welfare lawyers have always argued that the Animal Welfare Act provides protection for life, but no court has confirmed this until now.
 On the contrary: the protection of life was rather denied by courts.
 Now we have a ruling by the court of last resort which states that the Animal Welfare Act protects »not only the well-being of the animal, but also its life as such«.
 This is a groundbreaking development.